Use these easy steps to dry plums – these are definitely NOT your mother’s prunes, our family can’t get enough of these!

-Of all the fruits I preserve in some way – freezing, canning, or drying – dried plums are probably my family’s favorite.
-They are simply a wonderful chewy-tart snack that we eat almost as fast as I can dry them.
+Of all the fruits I preserve, whether by freezing, canning, or drying, dried plums are probably our family’s favorite.
+They are a wonderful chewy-tart snack that we eat almost as fast as I can dry them.

-And they are NOT prunes – they don’t have that off-putting texture or smell, nor that distinctive prune-like flavor.
-And I don’t care that the people who make prunes got together a few years ago and decided to call them “dried plums.”
-The dried plums I make don’t taste anything like their packaged product, so theirs are still prunes in my book.
+All I can say is that they are NOT prunes – at least not like any prunes we’ve ever had.
+They don’t have that off-putting squishy texture, smell, or that distinctive prune-like flavor.
+(And I don’t care that the people who make prunes got together a few years ago and decided to call them “dried plums.”
+The dried plums I make don’t taste anything like their packaged product, so theirs are still prunes in my book, ha!)

-When you start with Italian plums which are naturally drier (and more sweet-tart) than traditional round plums and dry them to a pliable, yet fully dry stage they are like small pieces of fruit leather.
+When you start with my favorite Italian plums which are naturally drier (and more sweet-tart) than traditional round plums and dry them to a pliable, yet fully dry stage they are like small pieces of fruit leather.
 They may look odd (my teenage daughter’s friends all comment on how they look), but they are packed with flavor.
+You can dry any plums, though, and they will be better than store-bought “prunes.”

 Drying plums is also one of the easiest preservation methods there is.
 I can fill my food dehydrator in about half an hour and then it’s a matter of checking, turning, and bagging the plums as they dry over the next 10 or so hours.
 The hands-on time is ridiculously minimal.

-Here are the easy steps to dry Italian plums with a dehydrator:
+Here are the easy steps to make dried plums (affiliate links included where appropriate):

 - After washing, slice the plums in half all the way around the pit.